mediocre/bloodhound/README.md

 **DHL**

 DHL does not require any options.
-It makes a simple request to https://www.logistics.dhl/v1/mailitems/track?number=${trackingNumber}.

 **fedEx**